ibm-cloud-docs/hpc-ibm-spectrumlsf/lsf-paygo-model.md

 * **Quick deployment**

-    PAYGo is available directly in IBM Cloud, enabling users to deploy an LSF cluster within minutes using the Pay-Go images for management and compute nodes.
+    PAYGo is available in IBM Cloud directly, enabling users to deploy an LSF cluster within minutes using the Pay-Go images for management and compute nodes except bastion and deployer node.

 * **Simplified maintenance**